 The most notable of the extant Byzantine mosaics is that of Christ Pantocrator in Hagia Sophia, in modern-day Istanbul.
 The mosaic has been painted on the upper southern gallery of the Church and dates back to the 12th century.
 The mosaic is remarkable for its use of exceptionally vivid colors and is representative of the Byzantine tradition of mosaic art, being a fine example of it.

-The Pyxis of Al-Mughira is a small ivory container which has elaborate carvings on the exterior.
-This piece of ivorywork dates back to the 10th century and is one of the finest example of royal ivorywork as commissioned by the Moorish rulers in Iberian Peninsula during the medieval period.
+The Pyxis of Al-Mughira is a small ivory container that has elaborate carvings on the exterior.
+This piece of ivory work dates back to the 10th century and is one of the finest examples of royal ivory work as commissioned by the Moorish rulers in the Iberian Peninsula during the medieval period.

 The intricate carvings on the exterior of this container depict themes common in the Moorish Iberia during the Omayyad Caliphate era.
-The engraving depict falcons, horses, palm trees, bulls and lions apart from other vegetative iconography.
+The engraving depicts falcons, horses, palm trees, bulls, and lions apart from another vegetative iconography.
 Made from elephant ivory, this example of early Moorish art is largely intact and is currently in Louvre, Paris.

 Hours of Catherine of Cleves is another illustrated manuscript from the medieval period.
 This manuscript is a rather late piece of art, being produced in the year 1440 and the art style used in it has been clearly influenced by the contemporary Gothic art movement.

-The Sutton Hoo is the site of an Anglo-Saxon ship burial which was excavated in the 20th century and revealed one of the richest repository of Anglo-Saxon art pieces.
-The burial revealed an exquisite carved and intricately worked helmet made in early Anglo-Saxon style, a great buckle, two large shoulder-clasps a purse lid, a golden belt, shield fittings and other materials.
+The Sutton Hoo is the site of an Anglo-Saxon ship burial which was excavated in the 20th century and revealed one of the richest repositories of Anglo-Saxon art pieces.
+The burial revealed an exquisite carved and intricately worked helmet made in early Anglo-Saxon style, a great buckle, two large shoulder clasps a purse lid, a golden belt, shield fittings, and other materials.